0x7f9/pyile/README.md

    > Note: I am looking into ETW (Event Tracing for Windows) to fix this issue.

+- Rapid Start/Stop:

+   When rapidly starting and stopping the monitoring through the GUI, there may be unexpected crashes of the GUI.
+The exact cause is not yet known.
+It is unlikely to be related to file handles, as each thread has its own handle to the monitored directory.
+A `_get_handle_safe()` method with a lock has been added to ensure the handle is not accessed while shutdown is in progress for that thread.

 ## Dependencies

 All core dependencies are listed in `pyile/bootstrap/installs.txt`: